-So you want to start using a treadmill, but maybe you just don’t know where to start.
+So, you want to start using a treadmill, but maybe you just don’t know where to start.
 Or maybe you bought yourself the best treadmill and you’re just not quite ready to start your cardio workouts.

+The good news is that treadmill workouts are scalable for every fitness level.
 Much like any form of exercise, with practice (and an established workout routine) you’ll be able to progress your running or walking performance with methods such as increasing speed, length of time, incline levels, or reducing rest periods between intervals.

 Treadmill Features to Get Familiar With